sqlc-dev/sqlc/docs/reference/config.md

 - `emit_prepared_queries`:
   - If true, include support for prepared queries.
 Defaults to `false`.
 - `emit_interface`:
-  - If true, output a `Querier` interface in the generated package.
+  - If true, output an interface in the generated package.
 Defaults to `false`.
 - `emit_exact_table_names`:
   - If true, struct names will mirror table names.
 Otherwise, sqlc attempts to singularize plural table names.
 Defaults to `false`.
 - `emit_empty_slices`: